What is Chain of Thought Prompting & How to Use It in AI

 How Auto-CoT Works

 Auto-CoT prompting follows a two-step process to create reasoning demonstrations.
-Firstly, it selects diverse examples from a dataset, ensuring the model is prepared for various new problems.
-Secondly, it generates reasoning chains for these examples, enhancing the model’s ability to solve complex tasks.
+Firstly, it selects diverse examples from a dataset, confirming the model is prepared for various new problems.
+Secondly, it generates reasoning chains for these examples, enhancing the model's ability to solve complex tasks.

 Diversity in examples is crucial for Auto-CoT as it prepares the model for a wide range of scenarios.
 A recent option in PromptHub allows users to generate CoT steps for any prompt, further enhancing the flexibility and utility of Auto-CoT.
 This method ensures that the model can adapt to new problems effectively.